gbadev-org/gbadoc/content/overview.md

 ### EEPROM

 This is another kind of cart memory, but operates differently from SRAM or Flash ROM.
-Unfortunately, I don't know the details of how it can be accessed by the programmer (mail me if you have more information on it).
+Unfortunately, I don't know the details of how it can be accessed by the programmer ([send us a PR](https://github.com/gbadev-org/gbadoc) if you have more information on it).
 It uses a serial connection to transmit data.
 The maximum size is 128 mb, but it can be any size, and is usually 4 kb or 64 kb.
 Like Flash ROM it has a limited life; some manufacturers cite a minimum of 100,000 rewrites per sector.

 There may be other regions of memory known as DEBUG ROM 1 and DEBUG ROM 2, though I really don't know whether these are a part of commercial carts or if they are mapped to some part of the internal ROM, or if they're even available on a standard GBA.